 was elected a Fellow of the British Academy in 2010 and became Rector of Lincoln in 2012.
 His research has mainly been in two areas that he has tried to bring together: Renaissance English literature (especially Shakespeare and Sidney) and the history of the book.
 Much of his work has been concerned with English manuscripts and book collectors of the 16th and 17th centuries.
 Woudhuysen’s interest in bibliography and palaeography led him to become President of the Bibliographical Society (2014-2016), to work with Michael Suarez, S.J. as co-general editor of The Oxford Companion to the Book, and to contribute articles about sales of books and about libraries to the TLS since 1985.
 He has authored and edited numerous scholarly works, including Sir Philip Sidney and the Circulation of Manuscripts, 1558-1640, and Shakespeare’s Poems (ed. with Katherine Duncan-Jones).

-is professor emeritus of German and comparative literature at the University of Minnesota.
+is professor emeritus of German and comparative literature at the University of Minnesota and the winner of the 2019 World Fantasy Award for Life Achievement.
 In addition to his scholarly work, he is an active storyteller in public schools and has worked with children's theaters in Europe and the United States.
 Some of his major publications include Breaking the Magic Spell: Radical Theories of Folk and Fairy Tales (1979), Fairy Tales and the Art of Subversion (rev. ed.
 2006), The Brothers Grimm: From Enchanted Forests to the Modern World (1988), Hans Christian Andersen: The Misunderstood Storyteller (2005), and Why Fairy Tales Stick: The Evolution and Relevance of a Genre (2006).
 He has also edited The Oxford Companion to Fairy Tales (2000), The Great Fairy Tale Tradition (2001), and The Golden Age of Folk and Fairy Tales: From the Brothers Grimms to Andrew Lang (2013).
 Most recently he has published Grimm Legacies: The Magic Power of the Grimms' Folk and Fairy Tales (2014), The Sorcerer's Apprentice: An Anthology of Magical Tales (2016), and Tales of wonder: Reading Fairy Tales through Picture Postcards (2017).